nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- has a need to manage a significant number of contacts and events
+- has a need to manage a significant number of persons and events
 - prefers desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions